 Please note that we have many beautiful cats and kittens in our Happy Tails section marked "FOS"--that means they are no longer at the shelter but have been rescued and placed in foster care.
 They are fully vetted and now available for permanent homes.
 Please take a look!
 Just click the Happy Tails link above and look for "FOS" beside the name of the cat or kitten.

+Interested in helping a homeless kitten or cat in need find rescue help?
 Just click the icon below to visit Winging Cat Rescue on Facebook!

 Happy Tailz Humane is an all volunteer, licensed by the Georgia Department of Agriculture, cat rescue in Georgia.
 Our home base is in Griffin GA ran by a local Griffin resident, Vickie Hennessy.
 You may contact me at 678-490-5653 or firstname.lastname@example.org for more info on our rescue or to adopt recent rescues. .